grip-on-software/data-gathering/README.md

 a deployment interface:

-- `controller/auth/`: API endpoints of the controller, at which agents can register themselves, pulish health status and logs, or indicate that they have exported their scraped data.
+- `controller/auth/`: API endpoints of the controller, at which agents can register themselves, publish health status and logs, or indicate that they have exported their scraped data.
 - `controller/daemon.py`: Internal daemon for handling agent user creation and permissions of their files.